guadalazzo/PlanYourTrip/README.md

 - [ ] react-router if it has more routes

-- [ ] connecting the error boundary to some tool for logging errors
+- [ ] Connecting the error boundary to some tool for logging errors

 - [ ] e2e tests

 - [ ] Including tracking

+- [ ] Handling production/dev secret keys for example for API urls.

+- [ ] More test coverage

+- [ ] Configure pipeline for CI/CD